-With the possible exception of lithium, geochemical manipulation should be effective for the constituents of interest (arsenic and molybdenum).
-Geochemical manipulation for lithium is currently under development.
-However, effectiveness of the mode of sequestration (coprecipitation with sulfides, adsorption to iron oxyhydroxides, and others) may be different for the different constituents.
+Geochemical manipulation should be effective for the constituents of interest (arsenic, lithium, and molybdenum).
+However, effectiveness of the mode of sequestration (coprecipitation with sulfides, adsorption to iron or manganese oxyhydroxides, and others) may be different for the different constituents.
 Laboratory treatability and/or field pilot tests would be necessary to completely evaluate geochemical manipulation prior to selection as a corrective measure.